Arp-G/learning-rust/IMP.md

 ----------------------------------------------------------- TESTING IN RUST -----------------------------------------------------------

+Even though Rust’s type system and ownership rules help prevent some kinds of bugs, tests are still important to reduce logic bugs having to do with how your code is expected to behave.

 To change a function into a test function, add #[test] annotation on the line before fn so the test runner knows to treat this function as a test.